RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-molecules.md

 **<u>default</u>:** 100

+---

 ## Molecule coordinates

-They are the (x,y) pixel coordinates of single molecules on the simulated video.
+They are the (x,y) pixel coordinates of single molecules in the simulated video.

 <a href="../../assets/images/gui/sim-panel-molecules-coordinates.png"><img src="../../assets/images/gui/sim-panel-molecules-coordinates.png" style="max-width: 136px;" /></a>